 In addition to wearing a mask, physical distancing (also known as social distancing) is highly recommended by the CDC.
 To promote physical distancing, when necessary the university will modify or restrict use of spaces (including classrooms) where people tend to congregate, so people can stay at least 6 feet apart in all directions.

 Campus health science and clinical teaching laboratories may continue to operate without the 6-foot distancing normally required in a classroom.
 Masks, however, must be worn, regardless of whether individuals have been vaccinated or not.

 Enabling safe physical distancing in high-traffic service areas will necessitate some longer wait times.
-Please allow extra time to travel around campus.
+When physical distancing protocols are active, please allow extra time to travel around campus.